linode/docs/docs/products/databases/managed-databases/guides/upscale-database/index.md

 ---
-title: "Upscale A Database Cluster"
+title: "Resize A Database Cluster"
-description: "Learn how to upscale your database cluster."
+description: "Learn how to resize your database cluster."
 authors: ["Linode"]
 ---